-Baby and mother 'unrestrained' passengers in Manurewa police chase crash
+Baby and woman 'unrestrained' passengers in Manurewa police-chase crash

 One person involved in the crash was transported by St John to Middlemore Hospital in a serious condition, arriving at the hospital at 3.20pm.

-A witness told the Herald neither the baby nor mother were wearing seatbelts as the car crashed and its airbags deployed.
+A witness told the Herald neither the baby nor woman were wearing seatbelts as the car crashed and its airbags deployed.

 "I seen the baby in the front seat with the mum with no seatbelts on and we seen the airbags go off," the witness, who asked not to be named, said.